Title I Services

 What are the Responsibilities of Title I Parents?

-Parents have a large role in Title I. They are informed by letter of their child’s eligibility for Title I and have the option of accepting the help for their child.
-Parents are invited to Title I meetings, conferences, and workshops annually.
-They receive reports about their child’s progress and suggestions for how they might help the child at home.
+Parents have a large role in Title I. Parents are invited to Title I meetings, conferences, and workshops annually.
 Children whose parents get involved have a much better rate of success.